Natalie Decker

-Natalie Marie Decker (born June 25, 1997) is an American professional stock car racing driver who competes part-time in the NASCAR Xfinity Series and ARCA Menards Series, driving the No. 53 car for Emerling-Gase Motorsports in both series.
-She has also previously competed in the NASCAR Truck Series and the Trans-Am Series.

-Decker was a 2016 Alan Kulwicki Driver Development competitor and 2015 Drive for Diversity participant.
+Natalie Marie Decker Lemke (born June 25, 1997) is an American professional stock car racing driver.
+She last competed part-time in the NASCAR Xfinity Series, driving the No. 92 Chevrolet Camaro SS for DGM Racing with Jesse Iwuji Motorsports.
+She was a 2015 NASCAR Drive for Diversity participant and 2016 Alan Kulwicki Driver Development competitor.
 She is the cousin of Claire Decker and Paige Decker who have also competed in NASCAR.

 Racing career

 Local and regional racing

 Decker won 4 karting championships in two years.
 She began racing in 4-cylinder modified stock cars as a 12-year-old; in 2011 she moved up to the Super Stock class and won the 2012 class championship at Marshfield Motor Speedway.
 Decker began racing in the ARCA Midwest Tour and took the 2013 Rookie of the Year by finishing third in points.
 She also took third that season in a three-race Midwest Truck Series at Madison International Speedway.
 In 2014, she won seven limited late model features and two super late model features.
 She was added to the Rev Racing team in 2015 as she was named to the NASCAR Drive for Diversity program.